-Our pre-school programme offers internationally orientated (English speaking) care where children, between 2.5 and 4 years of age, are guided through the use of play as an important method of learning.
-International Primary School Almere (IPS Almere) will be running the pre-school in conjunction with Partou, a Dutch daycare company.
+Our pre-school programme offers internationally orientated (English speaking) care where children, between 2 and 4 years of age, are guided through the use of play as an important method of learning.
+International Primary School Almere (IPS Almere) is running the pre-school in conjunction with Partou, a Dutch daycare company.

-The Preschool curriculum will be based on the Early Years Foundation Stage Curriculum (EYFS) from the UK.
+The Preschool curriculum is based on the Early Years Foundation Stage Curriculum (EYFS) from the UK.
 The EYFS Framework explains how and what your child will be learning to support their healthy development.

 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.
 Children should mostly develop the 3 prime areas first: